tsukiall/4chan-enhanced/README.md

 QOL improvements and additional functionality over the 4chan experience
 ## What does it do?
 ### Settings sync
-All of the settings the site stores in the local storage and cookies are also stored in the chrome sync storage.
+All of the local storage settings are synced in the extension storage.
+This means watched threads, site settings, custom css and everything else is shared between all devices.
 ### Catalog Changes
 - The post menu dropdown has been converted to buttons for quicker access - flag for reporting, pin for pinning and unpinning, and eye for hiding and unhiding.
 - The post subject is moved to a new line for better clarity between the subject and the OP comment.